Python Lesson 7: Pandas

 datetime.strptime("2020 12 26 22h11m", "%Y %m %d %Hh%Mm")

-To avoid the explicit format definition, the method parse.parse
+To avoid the explicit format definition, the method parse.parse, able to

 translate many different date string formats, can be used